Barry Callebaut

 Barry Callebaut AG is a Swiss-Belgian cocoa processor and chocolate manufacturer.
-It was created in 1996 through the merging of the French company Cacao Barry and the Belgian chocolate producer Callebaut and is currently based in Zürich, Switzerland.
-It was created in its present form by Klaus Johann Jacobs.
-In 2019, the company had 61 production sites, located in Europe, Africa, America and Asia.
+It was created in 1996 through the merging of the French company Cacao Barry and the Belgian chocolate producer Callebaut, and it is based in Zürich, Switzerland.
+The company was created in its present form by Klaus Johann Jacobs.
+In 2019, it had 61 production sites, located in Europe, Africa, the Americas, and Asia.

-Its customers include multinational and national branded consumer goods manufacturers and artisanal users of chocolate (chocolatiers, pastry chefs, bakeries, and caterers).
+Barry Callebaut's customers include multinational and national branded consumer goods manufacturers and artisanal users of chocolate (chocolatiers, pastry chefs, bakeries, and caterers).

 History

 Cacao Barry

 Cacao Barry was founded in Hardricourt, France, by Charles Barry, an Englishman with an interest for exploring Africa in 1842.
-During Barry's travels to Africa he came in contact with cocoa beans, a major component in the production of chocolate.
-The company began producing chocolate in 1911.
+During Barry's travels to Africa, he came in contact with cocoa beans, a major component in the production of chocolate, which the company began producing in 1911.

-In 1952, Cacao Barry became active from bean to gourmet chocolate.
-In 1992, the holding company Société Centrale d’Investissement (SCI) gained control of Cacao Barry, then transferred 49% of the company's capital to Compagnie Nationale à Portefeuille (CNP), an investment fund in financier Albert Frère's group.
-SCI's management approach favoured greater penetration of the UK market with the consequent opening of a new production site in the United Kingdom.
-In 1994, shortly before the merger of 1996, they launched the Pure Origine of Cacao Barry brand.
+In 1952, Cacao Barry began to produce gourmet chocolate.
+In 1992, the holding company Société Centrale d'Investissement (SCI) gained control of Cacao Barry and transferred 49% of its capital to Compagnie Nationale à Portefeuille (CNP), an investment fund in financier Albert Frère's group.
+SCI's management approach favoured greater penetration of the British market, with the consequent opening of a production site in the United Kingdom.